Lukens4242/CNC_6-axis_motion_control_docs/README.md

 There are several pieces that will be needed in order to build this poject.
 I will be constructing them as I go through it.
 If you are looking at this on github, then you have all the work I've written as of this point.
 I'll update sections as I have more information.
 * Printed Parts BOM
-* Mechanical (and electromechanical) Hardware BOM
+* Mechanical and Electrical Hardware BOM
-* Electronic Components BOM
+* Software
 * The writeup below explaining how to put all this together

 # 3D Printed Parts